aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Appeal

-A limited message/action available to banned users.
+A limited ban-review request available to banned users.

+An appeal is stored as `UserAppeal`.

+A banned user can submit one appeal per ban event.
+If an appeal already exists for the current ban event, the user can only view its status.

 ## 8. Media, Localization, Jobs, and Audit Terms